-In November 2021, we issued in an underwritten public offering an aggregate of 46,000,000 shares of common stock at a purchase price per share of \$1.25 for \$54.0 million in net proceeds after payment of underwriter discounts and commissions and other underwriter offering costs.
-GMS Ventures purchased an aggregate of 16,000,000 shares of common stock in the public offering at the public offering price per share.
-In connection with the underwritten public offering we issued the underwriter warrants to purchase up to an aggregate of 2,100,000 shares of common stock at an exercise price of \$1.5625 per share, which warrants have a 5-year term.
+In December 2022, in a registered direct equity offering to certain institutional and accredited investors, including GMS Ventures, our largest stockholder, we issued 28,460,831 shares of common stock at a purchase price per share of \$0.8784 for \$23.2 million in net proceeds after payment of placement agent fees and other offering costs.
+GMS Ventures purchased an aggregate of 14,230,418 shares of common stock in the registered direct equity offering.
+In connection with the registered direct equity offering, we issued to M.S.
+Howells & Co., as placement agent for certain accredited investors in the offering, warrants to purchase up to an aggregate of 515,755 shares of common stock, which will be exercisable commencing on the one-year anniversary of the closing of the offering at an exercise price of \$1.05 per share, which warrants have a three-year term.